-FIELD NAME OFFSET SIZE (BYTES) FORMAT DESCRIPTION MsgSize 0 2 Binary Size of the message: 16 Bytes MsgType 2 2 Binary The type of this message: 35 - Refresh Header Message CurrentRefreshPkt 4 2 Binary The current refresh packet in the update TotalRefreshPkts 6 2 Binary The total number of refresh packets you should expect in the update LastSeqNum 8 4 Binary The last sequence number sent on the feed.
-The refresh is the state of the book as of this sequence number.
-LastSymbolSeqNum 12 4 Binary The last symbol sequence number sent on the feed.
-The refresh is the symbol state of the book as of this sequence number.
+FIELD NAME OFFSET SIZE (BYTES) FORMAT DESCRIPTION MsgSize 0 2 Binary Size of the message: 16 Bytes MsgType 2 2 Binary The type of this message: 35 - Refresh Header Message CurrentRefreshPkt 4 2 Binary The current refresh packet in the update TotalRefreshPkts 6 2 Binary The total number of refresh packets you should expect in the update LastSeqNum 8 4 Binary The last sequence number sent on the channel for any symbol.
+The refresh is the state of the order book as of this sequence number.
+LastSymbolSeqNum 12 4 Binary The last symbol sequence number sent for this symbol.
+The refresh is the symbol state of this symbol as of this symbol sequence number.